bugsnag/bugsnag-js/packages/react-native/CONTRIBUTING.md

 The tests can be run with by running `./gradlew test -Pbugsnagdev=true` from the `android` directory.

+The AAR artefacts can be updated by running `./update-android.sh` from the `packages/react-native` directory.
+__Please ensure that you are building from a tagged release of bugsnag-android if releasing!__ It is necessary to build artefacts in this way to ensure the version name is distinct, and cannot clash with any value released on mavenCentral/jcenter.

 #### iOS

 The cocoa notifier is vendored in to this repo so nothing special is required there.